justincasher/vantage/docs/contributing.md

 5.  **Work on Your Contribution:**
     * Fork the repository to your own GitHub account.
     * Create a new branch for your changes (e.g., `git checkout -b feature/add-new-widget` or `git checkout -b fix/login-bug`).
-    * Make your changes, following any coding style guidelines mentioned (you might want to add a section on this later!).
+    * Make your changes, adhering to the project's coding style and testing requirements (see sections below).
     * Commit your changes with clear commit messages.
+    * Ensure your changes pass all relevant tests before submitting.
 6.  **Submit a Pull Request (PR):**
     * Push your branch to your fork on GitHub.
     * Open a Pull Request back to the main repository (`justincasher/vantage`).